hmxmilohax/rock-band-3-deluxe/readme.md

 **Install all three of these with their default options.** If you're unable to, head back to [Pre-Built Versions](#pre-built-versions) and follow those instructions instaed.

 Once they are all installed, in **an empty folder**, run `_init_repo.bat` if you're on Windows or `_init_repo.sh` if you're on Linux.
 This will pull the repo down for you and make sure you're completely up to date.
 This will take some time.
-If it opens and immediately closes, make sure you have [Git for Windows](https://gitforwindows.org/) installed.

 ### **The folder should now look like this:**

 ![Repo Folder](dependencies/images/repofolder.png)

 From then on, navigate to the `user_scripts` folder and simply run `build_ps3.py`, `build_xbox.py`, or `build_xenia.py` depending on your platform to stay updated and build Rock Band 3 Deluxe.

-*If any of these open and immediately close, make sure you have all the required dependencies installed.*

 After that, everything you need to run the mod (minus the vanilla game) will be in `\_build\xbox\gen\` or `\_build\ps3\USRDIR\gen\`.